MINGUKKANG/mingukkang.github.io/_news/announcement_1.md

 inline: true
 ---

-📜 My research works contributed to the development of Firefly.
+My research works contributed to the development of Adobe Firefly.